 Once they have conducted a full body search, the booking officer checks to see if the arrestee has any other pending charges.
 If any are found, the individual will normally not be allowed to be released on bail.

-The last process that inmates have to endure at the CCDC is a health screening to protect the safety of other inmates and the jail officials.
+The last process that inmates have to endure at the CCDC is a health screening to protect the safety of other inmates and jail officials.

 Once the booking process is complete, the jail officials may attempt to solicit information about the arrestee’s background such as gang affiliation and outside relationships.